A stability theorem for bigraded persistence barcodes: Introduction

 \subsection{Acknowledgements}

-Research of Limonchenko and Panov is funded within the framework of the HSE University Basic Research Program.
-Limonchenko was supported by the Serbian Ministry of Science, Innovations and Technological Development through the Mathematical Institute of the Serbian Academy of Sciences and Arts.
-Song is supported by a New Faculty Research Grant of Pusan National University, 2023.
+Bahri was supported by the Simons Foundation Grant (426160).
+Limonchenko was supported by the Serbian Ministry of Science, Technological Development and Innovation through the Mathematical Institute of the Serbian Academy of Sciences and Arts.
+Research of Panov was funded within the framework of the HSE University Basic Research Program.
+Song was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (RS-2025-00555914).
 He was also supported by a KIAS Individual Grant (SP076101) at Korea Institute for Advanced Study.
-Stanley is supported by NSERC.
+Stanley is supported by NSERC RGPIN-05466-2020.
 The authors are grateful to Daniela Egas Santander for helpful conversations at the Fields Institute.
 This work began at the Fields Institute during the Thematic Program on Toric Topology and Polyhedral Products.